fobnail/docs/docs/fobnail-data-format.md

 {
     // PCR update counter, incremented every time when some PCR gets updated.
     "update_ctr": 0,
+    // Array of PCR banks (major 4)
+    "banks": [
         // First PCR bank (named after the hash algorithm bank uses) "sha1": {
-        // Bitmap of present PCRs
+            // Bitmap of present PCRs (major 0, unsigned integer) "pcrs": 0xffffffff,
-        "pcrs": 0xffffffff,
             // Array of PCR registers, each register holds hash corresponding to the
             // type of bank.
             // There must be as many hashes as set bits in "pcrs" field.
 If
             // these don't match then RIM is considered invalid.
             "pcr": [
-            // Size of hash is verified, if one of hashes has invalid size then
+                // Size of hash is verified, whether all hashes in a bank have
-            // entire RIM is considered invalid.
+                // the same size, if these don't match then entire RIM is
+                // considered invalid
                 [ 0x00, 0x00, 0x00, 0x00, ... ],
                 ...
             ]
         },
-    // Another PCR bank (major 0, unsigned integer) "sha2": {
+        // Another PCR bank (major 5, map)
+        "sha2": {
             "pcrs": 0x000000ff,
             // major 4 (array)
             "pcr": [
                 // major 2 (byte string)
                 [ 0x00, 0x00, 0x00, 0x00, ... ],
                 ...
             ]
         }
+    ],
 }
 ```